Recreation and Leisure Services – Sports

 - Expand your qualifications: A common first-year curriculum allows a seamless transition into Fitness and Health Promotion.
 Graduates have the opportunity to complete a dual diploma in just one additional year.

-- Following the completion of a bridge semester, Recreation and Sport Services graduates can complete an Occupational Therapist Assistant and Physiotherapist Assistant diploma in one additional year (two semesters).
+- Following the completion of a bridge semester, Recreation and Leisure Services – Sports graduates can complete an Occupational Therapist Assistant and Physiotherapist Assistant diploma in one additional year (two semesters).

 - Earn a double diploma in another College program in as little as one year.

-- Specialize with a post-graduate certificate in Sports and Entertainment Sales and Marketing or Public Relations – Event Management.
+- Specialize with a post-graduate certificate in Public Relations – Event Management.

 Turn your diploma into a degree